 Groups or teams

-Three to six individuals are guided in active listen for themselves and with each other.
-Though each is alone with God in the silence, together they are held in the Loving Presence, and share responses and reflections.
+Three to six individuals are guided in active listening for themselves and with each other.
+Though each is alone with God in the silence, together they are held in the Loving Presence and share responses and reflections.

 - Help you pay attention to how God is moving in your life right now